 One drop bag is for the start/finish line at Javelina Jeadquarters and can be accessed each loop.
 There will be a designated area near the turnaround point and timing mat where you can place your drop bag on race morning.
 These will be out in the open and not covered.

 The unique thing about the Javelina Jundred is that crew access is limited to only one aid station which is also the race start/finish line.
-Crews are only permitted at Javelina Jeadquarters where you will be able to see your runner every 15.3 miles without having to drive anywhere!
+Crews are only permitted at Javelina Jeadquarters where you will be able to see your runner roughly every 20 miles without having to drive anywhere!
 While we will have limited amounts of shade and chairs for crews, we recommend crews bring a chair or some shade and clothing for the weather (hats & protective sun clothing for the day and warm clothes for at night).
-All crews will be parking at our remote parking lot near the front entrance of the park and taking in a van shuttle.
-Shuttles will be available to go back and forth for the duration of the event, but it is about a 15 minute ride each way.

 We will have wood fired pizza and some other snacks and drinks from Freak Brothers Pizza Company available for sale beginning at 10:00AM on race morning and going through the duration of the event.
+A coffee cart, Italian ice machine and kettle corn vendor will also be on hand during the race (some have limited hours).
 There will also be a bonfire on Saturday night for all crews as an added perk of the race.
 Feel free to bring some marshmallows to roast and stories to share.